chip/background_cache/README.markdown

 * Adds a security key to memcache that is shared by the app and rake task
 * Sends a request to the app to reload its BackgroundCache config
-* If it is time for a cache to expire, the task sends an expire request to the action
+* If time for a cache to expire, the task sends an expire request to the action
-* BackgroundCache detects the request within the app and modifies the render/expires as configured
+* BackgroundCache detects the request within the app and modifies the layout or expiry as configured

 Memcached is employed to track the expire time of each background cache.
-As a side benefit, if memcached restarts, the rake task will know to generate all caches.
+As a side benefit, if memcached restarts, the rake task knows to generate all caches.

-TODO
+Todo
 ----

 * Specs